 Market Cap: $552.31 Billion

-During one of his company’s annual shareholder meetings, Warren Buffet announced that buying out Berkshire Hathaway, a textile company that was on the verge of bankruptcy in 1964, was perhaps one of the biggest mistakes he ever made during his entire investing career.
+Berkshire Hathaway is, by far, the most expensive stock in the world.
+During one of his company’s annual shareholder meetings, Warren Buffet, the founder and chairmen, announced that buying out Berkshire Hathaway in 1964, was perhaps one of the biggest mistakes he ever made during his entire investing career.

 He further claimed that had he not bought more shares of the company and directly invested the capital to the insurance business, the money would have paid big time by now.